-Students who lose all their SDfL points due to a one-off incident, or a number of incremental incidents will be removed from the school community for a period of time.
-Students spend no less than two days in our Internal Suspension room completing work provided by departments.
-During this time, they are not permitted social time with peers and sit a compulsory one hour detention.
+Students who lose all of their SDfL points due to a one-off incident, or a number of incremental incidents will be removed from the school community for a period of time.
+Students usually spend no less than two days in our Internal Suspension room completing work provided by departments.
+During this time, they are not permitted social time with peers and remain behind after school until 3.25pm.
 Parents are informed of implementation of this measure (usually via a phone call) and are usually expected to attend a reintegration meeting, where the student's behaviour will be reviewed and a shared action plan devised.
 Students who are required to complete multiple periods of time in the Internal Suspension room are placed onto our disciplinary stages.
 If a student is already on them he may well be moved up a stage as a result.